StevenBlack/vocab/million-dollar-words.md

 A nonsensical composition or parody, often made of sounds that imitate words and rhyme, or words that rhyme but have no logical meaning.
 An example is the writing of Dr. Seuss when he says about eating green eggs and ham: "Would you like them in a house?
 Would you like them with a mouse?"
-Pronounced AM-FI-GORE- EE.

 ### anachronism